Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 • API tokens can be org-bound (recommended for CI) or user-bound (require explicit header per request).

 Teams are workspace-scoped collaboration groups.
 They're not tenants.
-They're ACL principals.
+They're ACL principals and the active scope for most product work.

 Rules: